 Trekking till Chandratal Lake

-I had been planning a trek till Moon Lake for so long that when it finally happened, I was overwhelmed.
+I had been planning a trek to Moon Lake for so long that when it finally happened, I was overwhelmed.
 I just couldn’t believe that I actually made it this far from my home city – Delhi.

 You should know exactly how to reach Spiti from Delhi or whatever your home city is as a traveler.
 The details of the route and the modes of transport available need to be known beforehand.

-Anyway, I had taken the Manali route for my first ever trekking trip till Chandratal Lake.
+Anyway, I took the Manali route for my first-ever trekking trip to Chandratal Lake.
 I undertook it with some close friends.
-Not only did traveling together turn out to be a wonderful experience, it also ended up being cost effective.
+Not only did traveling together turn out to be a wonderful experience, but it also ended up being cost-effective.

 Our trekking trip comprised of the following stages –